Rte Gineste With Bus

 Access to the Calanques

-Access to the Calanques is regulated because this part of Marseille is unique and preserved.
-Find out all the conditions of access to the Calanques National Park, before enjoying its exceptional landscapes.
-A walk in the Calanques is worth it!
-You will first have to get to the start of the different access paths, which are more or less easy, and then start your descent to finally reach the different creeks.
-Don’t forget that this is a medium mountain massif and it is preferable to be prepared and well equipped.
+Access to the Calanques is regulated because this part of Marseille is unique and well-preserved.
+Find out all about access conditions to the Parc National des Calanques, before enjoying its exceptional landscapes.
+A walk in the Calanques has to be earned!
+First of all, you’ll need to get to the start of the various, more or less easy access paths, and then begin your descent to reach the various calanques.
+Don’t forget that this is a mid-range mountain range, so it’s best to be prepared and well-equipped.

 Reaching the gates of the Calanques